uber/baseweb/src/accordion/README.md

 * `children: Array<Panel>` - Required.
   * Accordion expandable items.
 See `Panel` API below for reference.
   * Note: `expanded` property on `Panel`s provided as children will be ignored.
-This is handled by the `Accordian` component implicitly.
+This is handled by the `Accordion` component implicitly.
 * `initialState?: {expanded: Array<string>} = {expanded: []}`
   * Defines the initial component state.
-Use this prop to render the `Accordian` with one or more panels initially expanded.
+Use this prop to render the `Accordion` with one or more panels initially expanded.
 See 'Advanced Usage' code sample above for an example.
 * `disabled?: boolean = false`
   * If set to `true` all its children panels will be disabled from toggling.